Mid Cornwall · TR14 · Cornwall Council West

 Loft Conversions in Camborne

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Camborne, that work is shaped by the place itself — Camborne is one of the great Cornish mining towns, twinned with Redruth as the engine of the Cornish Mining World Heritage Site, with a strong terraced street pattern and surviving engine houses on its outskirts, with a building stock that leans toward miners' cottages and Victorian terraces.
+A Camborne brief starts on the street, not the screen — Camborne is one of the great Cornish mining towns, twinned with Redruth as the engine of the Cornish Mining World Heritage Site, with a strong terraced street pattern and surviving engine houses on its outskirts, with a building stock that leans toward Wesleyan-era chapels and conversions and modern development at Tuckingmill.

 • Conservation Area